 No emergency fund or savings

 Many 20-somethings don’t view saving money as a priority.
-This age group is generally still finding its way in the workforce and learning about the costs of living away from their parents.
+This age group is generally still finding its way in the workforce and learning about the costs of living.
 They don’t usually have a lot of disposable income to put away after basic living expenses, and any extra often goes toward socialising.
-But this is the perfect time of life to get into the habit of putting a little bit of each pay cheque aside for emergencies.
+But this is the time to get into the habit of putting aside part of each pay for emergencies.

 Not creating (or sticking to) a budget